 Switch off their screens an hour before bedtime, child health experts tell parents

-Children should off screens an hour before bedtime according to the first expert UK guidance aimed at helping prevent smartphones and console use becoming harmful.
+Children should off screens an hour before bedtime according to the first expert UK guidance aimed at helping parents prevent smartphones and console use becoming harmful.

-The Royal College of Paediatrics and Child Health (RCPCH) review of screen time harms found evidence of links between increased use and sleep disruption, obesity and mental health issues like anxiety and loneliness.
+The Royal College of Paediatrics and Health (RCPCH) review of screen time harms found evidence of links between increased use and sleep disruption, obesity and mental health issues like anxiety and loneliness.

 However this does not appear to be due to anything inherently harmful about screen use, but more a result of screen use “displacing positive behaviours”.